renovate-tests/larvitbase-api/README.md

 This will provide the following:

+### Show the README.md on /

-* Will print your apps README.md when the browser targets http://localhost:8001/
+Will print your apps README.md when the browser targets http://localhost:8001/

+### Run controllers

-* Will run controllers in your apps "controllers"-folder (or node_module/xxx/controllers, see [larvitfs](https://github.com/larvit/larvitfs) for details on the virtual filesystem the routing module uses for this).
-For example /foo will run the controller controllers/foo.js, for details about how to write controllers, see [larvitbase](https://github.com/larvit/larvitbase).
+Will run controllers in your apps "controllers/vX.X"-folder (or node_module/xxx/controllers/vX.X, see [larvitfs](https://github.com/larvit/larvitfs) for details on the virtual filesystem the routing module uses for this).
+For example /foo will run the controller controllers/v1.2/foo.js, given that v1.2 is the latest version.
+For details about how to write controllers, see [larvitbase](https://github.com/larvit/larvitbase).

+It is also possible to request a specific version fo the API.
+Consider:

+* /foo -> controllers/v1.2/foo.js
+* /v1.2/foo -> controllers/v1.2/foo.js
+* /v1.0/foo -> controllers/v1.0/foo.js

+### Output raw JSON

-* Will write everything stored in res.data as JSON directly to the browser (except for the README.md, that is sent as text/markdown)
+Will write everything stored in res.data as JSON directly to the browser as application/json (except for the README.md, that is sent as text/markdown).